osnium/LinuxGSM-Discord-Bot/README.md

 ### Installation

-1. Create a Bot and get the Token[Guide](https://guide.pycord.dev/getting-started/creating-your-first-bot)
+1. Create a Bot and get the Token: [Guide](https://guide.pycord.dev/getting-started/creating-your-first-bot)
 2. Create a Directory for the Bot on your Server ```mkdir LinuxGSM-Discord```
 3. Install git using ```sudo apt-get install git```
 4. Clone the Repository to your desired directory using ```git clone https://github.com/osnium/LinuxGSM-Discord-Bot.git``` inside it [^1]